 On top of the tar paper, we hung chicken wire, again taking efforts to get everything as tight as possible, so that there would be a good surface for applying the stucco.

 Another crew had to screen all the rocks out of the aggregate, so that we had fine sand for the stucco mix.
 Then the “cement heads” on the mixing crew got back to the wheelbarrows to hand mix the sand, concrete, and water for the first coat of stucco.
 Finally, we troweled on the first coat of stucco.

-We went back to our respective camps, cleaned up, and ate a fabulous pulled pork dinner with mac & cheese, provided again by Brenda, Jennifer and Gary.
+We went back to our respective camps, cleaned up, and ate a fabulous pulled pork dinner with mac & cheese, provided again by our awesome chef team.
 We spent a little time after dinner talking about what the trip meant to us.
 It was nice to hear from people who had done this trip many times before and also from first-timers.
 Then back to camp, campfire, sleep!!